 I saw a thread from one of the facebook groups with similar question on how can we possibly invest in stocks of the business empires like Apple, Google, Facebook, and Microsoft.
 However, big question is, is it even possible to do so?
 I tried to search it in google but there are no straight forward answers, so I decided to write this blog for those who have this question in mind.

-I work for a U.S. brokerage firm where we’re handling operations for individual and corporate accounts, trust funds, mutual funds, and retirement funds, as well as foreign accounts for new account opening and money movement.
-On the other hand, I can’t represent my company outside United States because Philippines is under unsolicited countries and it means that our brokerage service is limited and no stock broker’s intervention should happen on customer’s behalf.
+I was working for a U.S. brokerage firm for many years where we were handling operations for individual and corporate accounts, trust funds, mutual funds, and retirement funds; as well as foreign accounts for new account opening and money movement.
+And good thing is, it is very possible for Filipinos to take advantage on investing in the world’s best economy and the biggest stock market.

 Why invest in U.S. Stocks?